DesignixDigital/Wonders-Of-The-World/README.md

 Designed and coded by Najim Uddin.
 Website: ThizizNU.com.

-Images obtained from Unsplash.com and Pixabay.com - a source for free images and videos.
-Free for commercial use.
+Images obtained from Unsplash.com and Pixabay.com - a source for free images and videos - Free for commercial use.
 No attribution required.